Kilmichael ambush: Controversy

-Niall Meehan suggested in Troubled History (2008) and subsequently that Hart may have based his interview with the scout partly on Jack Hennessy's BMH testimony (reported above).
+Niall Meehan suggested in Troubled History (2008) and subsequently that Hart may have based his interview with the 'scout' partly on Jack Hennessy's BMH testimony (reported above).
 Though Hennessy died in 1970, Hart had a copy of his BMH statement.
-In his book, Hart paraphrased the anonymous scout reporting "a sort of false surrender".
-Hennessy was not unarmed or a scout.
-However, in Hart's 1992 TCD PhD thesis, this particular interviewee was not described as either a scout or as unarmed.
+Hart's book paraphrased his anonymous scout reporting "a sort of false surrender".
+While Hennessy was not unarmed or a scout, in Hart's 1992 TCD PhD thesis his interviewee was not described as either a scout or as unarmed.
 Further anomalies surround this individual.
-For instance, Hart's PhD thesis reported him giving the author a tour of the ambush site, a claim the book withdrew.
+For instance, Hart's PhD thesis reported him giving the author a tour of the ambush site, a claim his book withdrew.
 Eve Morrison argued in a 2012 essay on Kilmichael that Hart did not deliberately falsify evidence.
-She stated that one quote ascribed by Hart to the scout were actually uttered by ambush participant Jack O'Sullivan (who was not an unarmed scout), in a 1969 audiotape Hart listened to.
-Meehan and Eve Morrison debated the significance of these points in 2012, 2017, 2020 and 2022.
+She stated that one quote ascribed by Hart to the scout, in a 1969 audiotape Hart listened to, were actually uttered by ambush participant Jack O'Sullivan (who was not an unarmed scout).
+Meehan and Eve Morrison debated the significance of these anomalies in 2012, 2017, 2020 and 2022.

 Hart's 1998 book cited three further ambush participant accounts, again anonymously.
-His claimed source was audio taped interviews conducted by a Father John Chisholm in 1969, for Liam Deasy's memoir Toward Ireland Free (1973).
-However, Morrison stated in her 2012 Kilmichael essay that Chisholm's tape recorded two (not three) Kilmichael participants speaking on Kilmichael.
-One was Ned Young the other being Jack O'Sullivan, reportedly the last and second last ambush veterans to die, in 1986 and 1989.
-In other words, without informing his readers, Hart counted an anonymous Ned Young interview twice, the 1969 Chisholm interview and a 1988–9 claimed Hart interview.
-Hart gave readers an impression that he was citing two distinct veterans of the ambush.
+His claimed source was audio taped interviews a Father John Chisholm conducted in 1969, for Liam Deasy's memoir Toward Ireland Free (1973).
+However, Morrison stated in her 2012 Kilmichael essay that Chisholm tape-recorded two (not three) Kilmichael participants speaking on the ambush.
+One was Ned Young the other being Jack O'Sullivan, being the last and second last ambush veterans to die, in 1986 and 1989.
+Without informing his readers, Hart counted an anonymous Ned Young interview twice, the 1969 Chisholm interview and Hart's claimed 1988–9 interview.
+Hart gave readers an impression that he was citing two different veterans of the ambush.